sylvainma/Summarizer/summarizer/datasets/README.md

 The original [SumMe](https://gyglim.github.io/me/vsum/) annotations are summaries `[0 1 1 ...
 0]` (not frame importance scores).
 They are stored in `/user_summary`.
 They were used to generate `/gtscore`, `/gtsummary`, `/user_scores` as follows:

-* `/gtscore` come from the original data in SumMe.
-It was computed as the frame frequency for being selected by annotators.
+* `/gtscore` comes from the original data in SumMe.
+It was computed as the frequency for each frame being selected by annotators.
 In other words, `gtscore(frame) = nb of times the frame is selected by annotators / nb of annotators`.

 * `/gtsummary` was computed by [dppLSTM](https://github.com/kezhang-cs/Video-Summarization-with-LSTM) with KTS+Knapsack with 15% time constraint on `/gtscore`.